Cultural Itinerary of the Umayyads

 This Itinerary reveals how the Muslim civilization arrived from the Arabian Peninsula through the Fertile Crescent and North Africa to the Iberian Peninsula.
 It takes the form of what we might call the Umayyad Route, from Damascus to Cordoba, but goes further to explain the many influences between East and West.
 This round trip brought innumerable contributions to Europe, reached its zenith in Sicily and Muslim Spain and, throughout the Iberian Peninsula, exerted an enormous influence for European cultural and scientific development.
 Old paths where knowledge, art and science travelled and stopped, always leaving their traces.
 Profusely diverse, they often reveal unique common denominators, interactions, encounters and miscegenation that occurred in the course of a shared history to which all these roads lead.

 The Itineraries of the Muslim Civilization echo these dialogues.
 They place such an extensive geographical area on the same cultural map.
-The conquests (futuhat) that Islam developed during its first century of life opened up a new way of communication and relationship that led to one of the most fruitful encounters between East and West.
-This expansion, outside the initial geographical area of influence of the Arabs (Arabia, Syria and Mesopotamia), began with the Rashidun Caliphs: (Abu Bakr, Omar ibn al-Khattab, ‘Uthman ibn Affan) and Ali ibn Abi Taleb).
+They place such an extensive geographical area on the same cultural map.
+The conquests -futuhat-that Islam developed during its first century of life opened up a new way of communication and relationship that led to one of the most fruitful encounters between East and West.
+This expansion, outside the initial geographical area of influence of the Arabs (Arabia, Syria and Mesopotamia), began with the Rashidun Caliphs: Abu Bakr, Omar ibn al-Khattab, ‘Uthman ibn Affan and Ali ibn Abi Taleb.
 It would intensify under the Eastern Umayyad Caliphate established by Muawiya ibn Abi Sufian in 661 (AD 41).
 Under the Umayyad rule, Islam not only achieved the territorial expansion of an empire from the Ebro to the Indus rivers, but also achieved an opening and cosmopolitan character, exposed to the cultures of the conquered countries and capable of serving as a transmitter of these cultures.

 The Umayyad empire quickly became a great melting pot of cultures that, together with an emerging creativity, gave birth to a new art, with new aesthetic forms and cultural habits that were reflected in a rich repertoire of constructions, in new urban forms and images.
 The transmission of the new cultural reality towards the West had its special survival, precisely in the continuity of the Umayyad dynasty in al-Andalus, until the beginning of the 11th century.